Attorney-at-Law

 Legal services for transport, navigation, and maritime activities

 The LOONIS QUÉLEN Law Office operates in the fields of maritime law and law of the sea, providing both advisory and litigation services.
-The Office assists its clients with a wide range of issues, from maritime transport regulations to safety, security, seafarers’ labor law, and commercial disputes.
+The Office assists its clients with a wide range of issues, from maritime transport regulations to safety, security, seafarers’ labour law, and commercial disputes.

-The Office offers the following Services:
+The Office operates in the following areas:

 Maritime Labour